 Everyone knows to capitalize words at the beginning of a sentence, and always to capitalize the pronoun “I” and names—but did you know that there are special cases for capitalization that many people are unaware of?
-In this day of internet slang and text message lingo, capitalization even in the most common cases has all but disappeared, so learning when capitalization is appropriate—and when it is not—can be difficult.
+In this day of Internet slang and text message lingo, capitalization even in the most common cases has all but disappeared, so learning when capitalization is appropriate—and when it is not—can be difficult.

-"Capitalize your titles!" is something you’ve probably heard in school, but sometimes your spell checker will probably underscore certain words with a green, squiggly line.
+"Capitalize your titles!" is something you’ve probably heard in school; but sometimes your spell checker will probably underscore certain words with a green, squiggly line telling you that the word is spelled incorrectly.
 This is because, unless the word is the first or last of the title, certain words are not capitalized.

 Articles like "the" or "an," prepositions like "in" and "to," and conjunctions such as "and" and "or" need not be capitalized.
 Conjunctions of five words or more such as "beyond" should be capitalized.
 Example: "Somewhere Beyond the Sea."

 Titles are perhaps the most difficult to remember.

 Capitalization works this way because, when you use the title before the name, the title itself becomes a "part" of the name (that is, it becomes a part of the proper noun).
 When you state simply "the corporal," the title is a common noun, no longer a proper one.

 Similarly, when you are referring to your mother and father, you need not capitalize it unless you are addressing them by the title.

 Notice that in the first instance you would not be able to replace the terms "mother and father" with their names ("my George and Dana are coming over"), but in the second you would ("Dana called and explained that she and George would be late.").

 When you are using the title to refer to a person of high importance, a similar rule follows.